markscholtz/jekyll_blog/_posts/2013-08-30-yesterboxmarklet.md

 Now you have a finite list of emails to reply to each day :)

-It sounded intriguing so I thought I would give it a try.
+This idea sounded intriguing to me, so I thought I would give it a try.
 It quickly became apparent, however, that it would be difficult to emulate in Gmail (my email client of choice) as there is no convenient way to view yesterday's emails without performing a custom advanced search each time you want to view your Yesterbox.

 The closest I managed to get was to perform an advanced search, filtering by "Date within 1 day of yesterday".
 Unfortunately this resulted in emails from the day before and after yesterday being included in the search results.
+Not what I wanted.

 <div class="article-image">
   <img alt="Desired search"